create3000/x_ite/docs/_posts/components/PointingDeviceSensor/CylinderSensor.md

 CylinderSensor converts pointer motion (for example, a mouse or wand) into rotation values using an invisible cylinder aligned with local Y-axis.

-The CylinderSensor node belongs to the **PointingDeviceSensor** component and its default container field is *children.* It is available since X3D version 2.0 or later.
+The CylinderSensor node belongs to the **PointingDeviceSensor** component and its default container field is *children.* It is available from X3D version 2.0 or later.

 ## Hierarchy